vincenzoml/PLDW/04_Domains/README.md

 ## Section 3: Environment and State as Functions

-In our treatment of semantic domains, we adopt a purely functional approach where environments and states are represented as functions rather than data structures.
+In our treatment of semantic domains, we adopt a purely functional approach where environments are represented as functions, and states are represented as dataclasses containing store functions, rather than mutable data structures.
 This approach aligns with the mathematical view of semantic domains and provides a clean conceptual model for understanding program behavior.

 ### Functional Programming: A Brief Digression